-86. In this case however, the averments to which respondents have not responded are not entirely factual expression the averments but an of applicant's understanding of the legal position.
+86. In this case however, the averments to which the respondents have not responded are not entirely factual averments but expression an. of the applicant's understanding of the legal position.
 So any admission by implication is not necessarily binding as the court must still interpret the law and make a determination.
 This invites an interpretation of the powers and obligations of the Minister in relation to an application for renewal of a license.